-We had an early snow that November of 2005.
+We had an early snow that November of 1995.
 It began to fall as I was heading to dinner to meet up with some of my friends.
-The sky was a dark charcoal grey, and whilst I had no winter coat, I did have have a light jacket, and pulled it tighter around me as the wind picked up and a freezing breeze whipped off the Kentucky Hills.
+The sky was a dark charcoal grey and whilst I had no winter coat, I did at least have have a light jacket.
+I pulled it tighter around me as the wind picked up and a freezing breeze whipped off the Kentucky Hills.
 I looked up at the sky and watched as billions of crystalline flakes fell from the clouds...It was going to be a long and cold winter.

 “Did what?”
 Jim asked.